-The polarized state below $\mathcal{E}c$ has additional insulatinglike properties, namely the absence of a steady-state current and the localization of the Wannier functions to a small portion of the ring [16, 17].
+The state minimizing $\mathcal{F}$ has additional insulating-like properties, namely, the absence of a dc current and the localization of the Wannier functions to a small portion of the ring [14].
 This state is related to the zero-field ground state by a continuous "deformation."
-Such "polarized manifolds" have been discussed in the literature [1, 2, 3] for infinite crystals, where they were characterized as long-lived resonances.
-Instead, for our finite ring the state obtained by minimizing $\mathcal{F}$ is truly stationary, as discussed above.
+Such "polarized manifolds" have been discussed in the literature [1-3] for infinite crystals, where they were characterized as long-lived resonances.
+Instead, on a finite ring the polarized state below $\mathcal{E}c$ is truly stationary, as discussed above.

-By virtue of the nature of the Berry phase term, the functional $\mathcal{F}$ cannot be recast as the expectation value of a Hermitian operator.
+By virtue of the nature of the Berry-phase term, the functional $\mathcal{F}$ cannot be recast as the expectation value of a Hermitian operator.
 Because that term contains overlaps between the states at neighboring k points, even in a tight-binding model without charge self-consistency, the problem must be solved self-consistently among all k points.
 This breakdown of Bloch's theorem is the price to pay for handling, within periodic boundary conditions, a field whose scalar potential breaks translational invariance.
 Indeed, the Berry-phase term in $\mathcal{F}$ is the proper replacement of the usual scalar potential term $e\mathcal{E} \cdot \langle \mathbf{r} \rangle$ when using a ring topology.
-(Alternatively, one can switch to a vector potential formalism, which restores translational invariance to the Hamiltonian at the expense of rendering the static field problem time-dependent [18].)
+(Alternatively, one can switch to a vector potential formalism, which restores translational invariance to the Hamiltonian at the expense of rendering the static field problem time dependent [15].)